-After 2 great city escapes your next destination in this road trip through Andalusia is the Sierra Nevada, which is just a few Km from Granada.
+After 2 great city escapes your next destination on this road trip through Andalusia is the Sierra Nevada, which is just a few Km from Granada.
 After some investigation, we discovered a trail called Los Cahorros and looked like the perfect way of relaxing in the mountains.
 Los Cahorros is a circular trail, 8km long, with beautiful views, a cascading river that creates rock pools for swimming, narrow caves and tunnels that you have to crawl through or hang off the rock face.
 Walking along the gorge and, of course, the famous hanging bridges will make your day memorable and fun!

 Today you finally get to the coast, and before arriving at Malaga you can enjoy the beach (inatmuñacar or Nerja).
 In Malaga don’t miss the famous La Malagueta beach.
-Near La Malagueta you have the city port and particularly the new quay one, which is full of restaurants, bars and shops.
+Near La Malagueta you have the city port and particularly the new quay one, which is full of restaurants, bars, and shops.
 It’s a very lively place and a very pleasant walk.

 One thing you should be aware of is that it’s practically impossible to park for free in Malaga, particularly in the center.
 We opt to park in one of the city parks and leave the car altogether.
 It isn’t cheap, but it’s probably the best option.
 On the other side, if you find a hotel close to the center, you can walk around easily.

 In Malaga, you can’t miss the Alcazaba and the Gibralfaro Castle.
 From the Castle, you have amazing views on the town, the port, and the beaches around.
 Malaga’s Alcazaba is in our opinion even more beautiful than the one in Granada, and that says a lot .:) If you are into city markets (we love them), visit the Atarazanas Markets!
 It’s in the center and full of yummy things.
-Marbella

 In the 5th day of this road trip through Andalusia, you can pamper yourself in Marbella!
 The great appeal of Marbella is on its beaches, hot summers, luxurious marina, and parties.
 Enjoy a morning in the sun and sea in one of the many beaches around Marbella.

 In the afternoon, go to Puerto Banus just a few km west to Marbella.
 This is where the luxury and wealthy people are.
 It’s great for people (wealthy, really wealthy people watching).
-Around the Marina, there are boutique stores, bars, restaurants and hotels.
+Around the Marina, there are boutique stores, bars, restaurants, and hotels.
 You will probably be tempted to take pictures of the sports cars and luxurious yachts parading there.

 The last day of our road trip through Andalusia starts in Ronda.
 This Andalusian town became famous for its bridge and unique setting.
 The city is built on the edge of a beige stone cliff making it a beautiful lookout to the fields above.
 Ronda’s bridge was built and rebuilt several times.
 It is very famous and considered an architectural marvel and appears constantly in blogs, magazines, etc. Ronda is surely worth a visit on any trip to Andalusia!